NAG Numerical Library

-The NAG Numerical Library is a software product developed and sold by The Numerical Algorithms Group Ltd. It is a software library of numerical analysis routines, containing more than 1,900 mathematical and statistical algorithms.
+The NAG Numerical Library is a commercial software product developed and sold by The Numerical Algorithms Group Ltd. It is a software library of numerical-analysis routines, containing more than 1,900 mathematical and statistical algorithms.
 Areas covered by the library include linear algebra, optimization, quadrature, the solution of ordinary and partial differential equations, regression analysis, and time series analysis.